Trust Stack Glossary

 Coherence

-Narrative, behavior, design, claims, and support paths remain consistent across channels and time.
+Whether narrative, behavior, design, claims, and support paths remain consistent across channels and time.

 Transparency

-Logic, limits, choices, incentives, data use, and escalation paths are clear enough for people to understand what is happening and what they can do next.
+Whether logic, limits, choices, incentives, data use, and escalation paths are clear enough for people to understand what is happening and what they can do next.

 Verification

-Credibility Evaluation
+Credibility evaluation

-Credibility Signal
+Credibility signal

 A visible or structured cue that helps people or AI systems evaluate whether confidence is justified.